nfountain/news-grid/README.md

 ## Adding Pages

 A boilerplate page with the Navigation and Footer sections was created to make adding new pages simple and quick.
-The id for the content section would need to be changed and any specific styling for that ID would need to be added to the CSS stylesheets for (base/large screen styles)[css/styles.css], and (mobile styles[mobile.css].
+The id for the content section would need to be changed and any specific styling for that ID would need to be added to the CSS stylesheets for [base/large screen styles](css/styles.css), and [mobile styles](css/mobile.css).

 To simplify the process for adding pages, and reduce the number of edits in the styleshees when adding new pages, I will add a class that sets up the base styling for the content section.

 ## Credits